deco3500-2017/team-apollo/README.md

 #### 3.1.4 User Testing Specialist

 The User Testing Specialist will be assigned with the role of handling all user facing issues of the application.
 This will include arrange test sessions, invite participant, and overseeing all user testing deliverables, handling any sessions required to get user feedback and collating and delivering the results from these sessions.
+The User Testing Specialist will work closely with other members of the group who may also be required to help facilitate testing.

 ### 3.2 Team Processes